Our teachers use a variety of strategies to assess student learning.

 Examinations

 Examinations occur each year for Year 11 and Year 12 respectively at Wyndham College.
-Check the calendar on Sentral to confirm dates each year.
-Exam timetables will be published in the events section of this website.
+Exam timetables will be published on this website.

 Examinations take place in the Hall or Gym and students with disabilities provisions use the designated demountable rooms.
 Disability provisions needs to have been applied for and accepted before any examination period.